Rose and Driftwood

 This photograph was taken at a time of decision in Adams life, when he was deciding between a career in music or photography.
 He had just met the photographer Paul Strand, he along with another accomplished photographer Alfred Steiglitz and the f/64 group to which he belonged helped him make up his mind about career choice.
 Before the time of this photograph Adams had not photographed close-ups, the "macro" world of small objects clearly visible to the naked eye but rarely observed.
 After the time of this picture, he was to spend more time on such revealing details that can say as much about the natural world as his photographs of "distant grandeurs" - of soaring landscapes.

-Own Rose and Driftwood, by
+Driftwood, by Ansel

 View price and framing options